Yuriitwo/VC-MP-Language-System/README.md

    }

 6. To change the language, use the `/idioma` command followed by the language code: `"pt"` for Portuguese, `"en"` for English, and `"es"` for Spanish.

+## About the system

+This is a multi-language system designed to handle different messages for players in their preferred language.
+The system uses an array called Language to keep track of the `language` chosen by each player.

+1. `getMsgByLanguage(ptMsg, enMsg, esMsg, player)`
+This function takes four parameters: `ptMsg`, `enMsg`, `esMsg`, and player.
+It determines the message to be returned based on the player's chosen language.
+It first checks the Language array for the player's language preference and returns the corresponding message in that language.
+If the player's language is not 0 (Portuguese), 1 (English), or 2 (Spanish), it will return the ptMsg as a default fallback.

+2. `getMsgByLanguageAllPlayers(ptMsg, enMsg, esMsg)`
+This function takes three parameters: `ptMsg`, `enMsg` and `esMsg`.
+It iterates through all the players on the server and sends the appropriate message to each player based on their chosen language.
+It uses the MessagePlayer function to send the messages.

+3. `getMsgByLanguageAllExcept(ptMsg, enMsg, esMsg, player)`
+This function is similar to the previous one, but it excludes sending the message to a specific player passed as the player parameter.
+It iterates through all players on the server except the specified player and sends the appropriate messages to each player based on their chosen language.

+Em resumo, esse sistema permite gerenciar e enviar mensagens em diferentes idiomas com base nas preferências de cada jogador.
+Chamando as funções apropriadas, você pode enviar mensagens para jogadores individuais, todos os jogadores ou todos os jogadores, exceto um específico, em seus idiomas escolhidos.